aleosin/blank/README.md

 Uses Django framework to serve following:
 * Sign-in/Sign-up features.
 * Auto-generated admin interface on top of ORM.

+Uses Django REST frameworks for:
 * Auto-generated REST API on top of ORM.

+Uses django-rest-auth and django-allauth to provide REST endpoints for Sign-in/Sign up features.

 Uses following build custom user-facing application:
 * React as a framework for how things look and automatically display data on its change.